swaptacular/swpt-k8s-config/README.md

   * Provide cluster monitoring and log aggregation.

-  * Require zero or almost-zero administration.
+  * Require zero or near-zero administration.

-  * Have minimum external dependencies:

-    1. An [Amazon S3]-compatible service used for database backups;
+  * Have minimum external dependencies: 1) An [Amazon S3]-compatible

-    2. An [SMTP server] used for sending emails to users and administrators;

-    3. An [OCI] container image repository to download [Docker images] from;

-    4. A [CAPTCHA] service used during sign-in and sign-up.
-By default, [hCaptcha] is used for this, but the API is quite generic and can easily support other CAPTCHA services, including homegrown ones.
+    service for database backups; 2) An [SMTP server] for sending emails to users and administrators; 3) An [OCI] container image repository for download [Docker images]; 4) A [CAPTCHA] service used during sign-in and sign-up.
+By default, [hCaptcha] is used, but the integration is generic and can easily support other CAPTCHA services, including custom implementations.

 The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.